 Historical Development of Concealed Weapon Carry Laws

 The history of concealed weapon carry laws in the United States can be broken down into 4 eras.

 Prior to 1813, there were no statewide bans on carrying concealed weapons in public.
-Open carry was also widely accepted as openly carrying a weapons was seen as a more honorable practice undertaken by upstanding citizens than carrying concealed weapons.
+Open carry was also widely accepted as openly carrying a weapon was seen as a more honorable practice undertaken by upstanding citizens than carrying concealed weapons.

 (1) 1813-1839: “Restricted Era” begins as first states ban concealed carry

 Kentucky passed the first law restricting the carrying of concealed weapons in public in 1813.
-Over the next quarter century, 7 other Southern states followed suit: Louisiana (1813), Indiana (1820), Georgia (1837), Arkansas (1837-38), Tennessee (1838), Virginia (1838), and Alabama (1839).
+Over the next quarter-century, 7 other Southern states followed suit: Louisiana (1813), Indiana (1820), Georgia (1837), Arkansas (1837-38), Tennessee (1838), Virginia (1838), and Alabama (1839).
 This launched the “Restricted Era” of American history.

 (2) 1850s-1980s: Spread and consolidation of “Restricted Era”

 Laws banning concealed carry spread from the Southern states throughout the country.
 A highly influential model for the restriction of concealed carry in the Northern states in the early 20th century was New York’s 1911 Sullivan Act, which required a license to possess and carry a pistol.
 In effect, where concealed weapon carry was allowed at all, it was typically permitted under a discretionary system based on subjective criteria like the “good moral character” or “good cause” of the applicant.
 The “Restricted Era” was consolidated and lasted until the 1980s.